 Complications of gout include renal obstruction and infection, with secondary tubulointerstitial disease.
 Untreated progressive renal dysfunction, most often related to coexisting hypertension or, less often, some other cause of nephropathy, further impairs excretion of urate, accelerating crystal deposition in tissues.

-Cardiovascular disease Atherosclerosis Atherosclerosis is characterized by patchy intimal plaques (atheromas) that encroach on the lumen of medium-sized and large arteries; the plaques contain lipids, inflammatory cells, smooth muscle... read more , obstructive sleep apnea Obstructive Sleep Apnea Obstructive sleep apnea (OSA) consists of episodes of partial or complete closure of the upper airway that occur during sleep and lead to breathing cessation (defined as a period of apnea or... read more , nonalcoholic fatty liver disease Nonalcoholic Fatty Liver Disease (NAFLD) Fatty liver is excessive accumulation of lipid in hepatocytes.
+Cardiovascular disease Atherosclerosis Atherosclerosis is characterized by patchy intimal plaques (atheromas) that encroach on the lumen of medium-sized and large arteries.
+The plaques contain lipids, inflammatory cells, smooth muscle... read more , obstructive sleep apnea Obstructive Sleep Apnea Obstructive sleep apnea (OSA) consists of episodes of partial or complete closure of the upper airway that occur during sleep and lead to breathing cessation (defined as a period of apnea or... read more , nonalcoholic fatty liver disease Nonalcoholic Fatty Liver Disease (NAFLD) Fatty liver is excessive accumulation of lipid in hepatocytes.
 Nonalcoholic fatty liver disease (NAFLD) includes simple fatty infiltration (a benign condition called fatty liver), whereas nonalcoholic... read more , and components of metabolic syndrome Metabolic Syndrome Metabolic syndrome is characterized by a large waist circumference (due to excess abdominal fat), hypertension, abnormal fasting plasma glucose or insulin resistance, and dyslipidemia.
 Causes... read more are common among patients with gout.

 The diagnosis of gout should be suspected in patients with acute monoarticular arthritis Pain in and Around a Single Joint Patients may report "joint" pain regardless of whether the cause involves the joint itself or surrounding (periarticular) structures such as tendons and bursae; in both cases, pain in or around... read more or oligoarticular arthritis Pain in Multiple Joints Joints may simply be painful (arthralgia) or also inflamed (arthritis).
 Joint inflammation is usually accompanied by warmth, swelling (due to intra-articular fluid, or effusion), and uncommonly... read more , particularly older adults or those with other risk factors.
 Podagra and recurrent instep inflammation are particularly suggestive.
-Previous flares that began explosively and resolved spontaneously are also characteristic.
+Previous flares that began explosively and resolved spontaneously within 7 to 10 days are also characteristic.
 Similar symptoms can result from the following:

 Acute rheumatic fever Rheumatic Fever Rheumatic fever is a nonsuppurative, acute inflammatory complication of group A streptococcal pharyngeal infection, causing combinations of arthritis, carditis, subcutaneous nodules, erythema... read more with joint involvement and juvenile idiopathic arthritis Juvenile Idiopathic Arthritis (JIA) Juvenile idiopathic arthritis is a group of rheumatic diseases that begins by age 16.
 Arthritis, fever, rash, adenopathy, splenomegaly, and iridocyclitis are typical of some forms.
 Diagnosis... read more (however, these disorders occur mostly in young people, who rarely get gout)

-Acute fracture in patients unable to provide a history of injury
+Acute fracture in patients unable to provide a history of injury (particularly metatarsal stress fractures)

-Acute infectious arthritis Acute Infectious Arthritis Acute infectious arthritis is a joint infection that evolves over hours or days.
-The infection resides in synovial or periarticular tissues and is usually bacterial—in younger adults, frequently... read more or chronic infectious arthritis Chronic Infectious Arthritis Chronic infectious arthritis develops over weeks and is usually caused by mycobacteria, fungi, or bacteria with low pathogenicity.
+Acute infectious arthritis Acute Infectious Arthritis Acute infectious (septic) arthritis is a joint infection that evolves over hours or days.
+The infection resides in synovial or periarticular tissues and is usually bacterial—in younger adults... read more or chronic infectious arthritis Chronic Infectious Arthritis Chronic infectious arthritis develops over weeks and is usually caused by mycobacteria, fungi, or bacteria with low pathogenicity.
 Chronic infectious arthritis accounts for 5% of infectious... read more (differentiation requires synovial fluid analysis)

 Acute calcific periarthritis caused by basic calcium phosphate or calcium oxalate crystal deposition disease Basic Calcium Phosphate Crystal Deposition Disease and Calcium Oxalate Crystal Deposition Disease Basic calcium phosphate (apatite) and calcium oxalate crystal disorders tend to cause clinical manifestations similar to those of other crystal-induced arthritides.
 (See also Overview of Crystal-Induced... read more